Crisis financial aid

 Tuition rates for three colleges—Western College of Veterinary Medicine, College of Dentistry, and College of Law—will see tuition increases ranging from 3 to 15%.
 These tuition increases have been previously announced, and reflect the specific needs of these respective programs.

-The university and third-party stakeholders continue to evaluate certain student fees for the 2020–2021 academic year (September 2020-August 2021).
+The University of Saskatchewan continues to work with service providers to evaluate certain student fees for the 2020–2021 academic year (September 2020-August 2021).
 If changes are made to student fees, students' accounts will be adjusted as necessary.

 So far, 2020 Fall Term fee reductions include: